-By this point, I’ve realised that a good half of this film is, for me, an exercise in common experiences.
+By this point, I’ve realised that a good half of Dreamers Never Die is, for me, an exercise in common experiences.
 Even the trite time in the mid to late ’80s, with the whole metal-is-the-devil’s-music garbage that for some reason was big news back then.
 Ronnie was a prime target for all that misguided nonsense, and I remember my own story.
 I was coming out of the cinema, wearing a Dio tour t-shirt (1990 Lock Up The Wolves), and this stranger came up to me and said, ‘if you turn that Dio logo upside down and back to front, it will spell Devil.’

 A bit of media hysteria can have all sorts of rational people believing anything.
 Some things never change.

 “I just cursed you, and you’re gonna die in hell,” quips Ronnie in response as he is interviewed about these things.
 Laugh?
 You betcha, but I bet the morally indignant didn’t.

 But first prize for the most controversial quote goes to Craig Goldy, “Christians ruin everything.”
 You know, I can see what he’s getting at.
 But as Ronnie said, good and bad, make your choice.